ikucan/pykafarr/README.md

 ```
 - More testing needs to be done around messages with mixed schemas.
+- More testing needs to be done around reading from multiple topics.
+- Come up with a configurable model of hos much kafka metadata to return (offset, partition, topic, etc...).
+In an idealised model none of this would be needed but in practice it is often desirable.
 - OS.
 This has only been tested on Ubuntu 18.xx.
 There is no reason any other Linux versions and MacOS should be an issue.
 Windows howver might be a different story.